MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/how-to-quote-an-assemble-to-order-sale.md

 # How to: Quote an Assemble-to-Order Sale
 You can use assembly management to customize an assembly item to a customer’s request during the sales process.
 For more information, see [How to: Sell Items Assembled to Order](../Sales/how-to-sell-items-assembled-to-order.md).

  As when you sell any other type of item, you can also create a sales quote for a customized assembly item before converting it to a sales order.
 This process involves several extra steps when you compare it to creating a regular sales quote, and it uses a variation of a linked assembly order, which is an assembly quote.
-For more information, see [\($ N\_930 Assembly Quote $\)](../Topic/\($%20N_930%20Assembly%20Quote%20$\).md).
+For more information, see Assembly Quote.

 > [!NOTE]
 >  Like all types of quotes, the quantities on assembly quotes are not used in availability, planning, or reservations.